-But for all the passion in Passchendale, the veracity of Kiggell’s sudden and shocking epiphany has been disputed, not least by Nick Lloyd, military and imperial historian at King’s College London and author of ‘Passchendaele: A New History’.
+But for all the passion in Passchendale, the veracity of Kiggell’s 'good-God' moment has been disputed, not least by Nick Lloyd, military and imperial historian at King’s College London and author of ‘Passchendaele: A New History’.

 His book, released for the centenary of the battle (which lasted from July 31 until November 10, 1917) provides a detailed blow-by-blow account while also exploring the controversies surrounding the campaign.

-Along the way, he challenges our enduring perceptions of, what was known at the time as Third Ypre, but also draws unexpected conclusions from the detailed information he provides.
+Along the way, he challenges our enduring perceptions of the battle and draws unexpected conclusions from the detailed information he provides.

 WHY THERE?
 WHY THEN?

 On the face of it, attacking in Flanders was madness.